julianritchey/advanced-solidity/README.md

 ## Evaluation evidence
 ### Ganache initialized
 ![Ganache initialized](Evaluation_Evidence/ganache_initialized.png)
-The addresses used in this demonstration were obtained from a Ganache workspace.
+The addresses used in this demonstration were obtained from a Ganache workspace and imported into MetaMask on a network connected to the Ganache workspace.

 ### KaseiCoin contract compiled
 ![KaseiCoin contract compiled](Evaluation_Evidence/kasei_coin_contract_compiled.png)